SomeoneElseSt/stiven.me/blog/posts/cities.md

 Coming back to the question above, one could argue that a Tokyo composed by its tourists would be a high-quality of life center where people appreciate beauty and want the world around them to reflect that.

-The statement above may or may not be true, and it is certainly biased on a brief generalization of the tourists I've seen in the city.
+This statement may or may not be true, and it is certainly biased on a brief generalization of the tourists I've seen in the city.
 However, it still draws parallels with Japanese culture and Tokyo that are non-negligible.

 Japanese culture is highly interested in the precise creation of things that are beautiful, crafted over time, and held to a very high standard.
 This is referred to as [*Monozukuri*](https://japanintercultural.com/free-resources/articles/monozukuri-another-look-at-a-key-japanese-principle/) — the art of making, where what one is making is infused with the self.